Memory Stick: Memory Stick PRO-HG Duo

 On December 11, 2006, Sony, together with SanDisk, announced the Memory Stick PRO-HG Duo.
 While only serial and 4-bit parallel interfaces are supported in the Memory Stick PRO format, an 8-bit parallel interface was added to the Memory Stick PRO-HG format.
-Also, the maximum interface clock frequency was increased from 40 MHz to 60 MHz.
+The maximum interface clock frequency was also increased from 40 MHz to 60 MHz.
 With these enhancements, a theoretical transfer rate of 480 Mbit/s (60 MB/s) is achieved, which is three times faster than the Memory Stick PRO format.